 SMUD has made significant progress toward completing the Decommissioning Plan for its Rancho Seco nuclear facility, which was shut down in 1989.
 The plan consists of two phases that allow SMUD to terminate its possession-only license.
 Phase I of the decommissioning was completed at the end of 2008.
 Phase II consists of a storage period for the Class B and Class C radioactive waste overseen by the existing facility staff, followed by shipment of the waste for disposal, and then complete termination of the possession-only license.
 SMUD also established and funded an external decommissioning trust fund as part of its assurance to the Nuclear Regulatory Commission (NRC) to pay for the cost of decommissioning.
-Shipment of the previously stored Class B and Class C radioactive waste waste owerseen by the existing facility located in Andrews, Texas.
-The remaining Phase II decommissioning activities required for termination of the possession-only license and termination of the possession-only license was completed in 2015.
-In September 2017, SMUD formally requested the termination of the possession-only license and termination of the possession-only license was completed in 2018.
-The Accrued Decommissioning balance in the Consolidated Statements of Net Position includes \$156.5 million and \$149.8 million for costs related to Rancho Seco as of December 31, 2018 and 2017, respectively.
+Shipment of the previously stored Class B and Class C radioactive waste was completed in November 2014 to a low-level radioactive waste facility located in Andrews, Texas.
+The remaining Phase II decommissioning activities required for termination of the possession-only license and termination of the possession-only license and termination of the possession-only license was completed in 2015.
+The Plane Pl